kubeovn/docs/docs/guide/loadbalancer-service.en.md

    type: LoadBalancer
 ```

-In yaml, the annotation `ovn.kubernetes.io/attachmentprovider` is required, and its value is composed of the Name.Namespace of the `net-attach-def` resource created in the first step.
-This annotation is used to look for `net-attach-def` resources when creating Pods.
+In the yaml, the annotation `ovn.kubernetes.io/attachmentprovider` is required, and its value is composed of the Name.Namespace of the `net-attach-def` resource created in the first step.
+This annotation is used to find the `net-attach-def` resources when creating Pods.

-The subnet used for multi-NIC address allocation can be specified through annotation.
-The annotation key format is `Name.Namespace.kubernetes.io/logical_switch` of the net-attach-def resource.
-This configuration is an `optional` option.
-If no LoadBalancerIP address is specified, an address will be dynamically allocated from this subnet to fill in the LoadBalancerIP field.
+The subnet used for multi-interface address allocation can be specified through an annotation.
+The annotation key format is `net-attach-def` resource's `Name.Namespace.kubernetes.io/logical_switch`.
+This configuration is `optional` and if LoadBalancerIP address is not specified, addresses will be dynamically allocated from this subnet and filled into the LoadBalancerIP field.

-If you need to statically configure the LoadBalancerIP address, you can configure the `spec.loadBalancerIP` field, and the address needs to be within the address range of the specified subnet.
+If a static LoadBalancerIP address is required, the `spec.loadBalancerIP` field can be configured.
+The address must be within the specified subnet's address range.

-After executing yaml to create the Service, under the same Namespace as the Service, you can see the Pod startup information:
+After creating the Service using the YAML, you can see the Pod startup information in the same namespace as the Service:

 ```bash
 # kubectl get pod